rogeralexei/tasksology/README.md

 If instead, you prefere to run the app locally follow the next steps.

-:warning: **If you are going to run the app locally**: Everything is connected to a deployed API , you can run that locally too, but you will need to update the axios.
+:warning: **If you are going to run the app locally**: Everything is connected to a deployed API , you can run that locally too, but you will need to update the axios if you also want to run the server locally.
+You can find the server repo [here](https://github.com/rogeralexei/tasksology-server)

 ## Install depencies